matplotlib/matplotlib/doc/devel/testing.rst

 Baseline images take a lot of space in the Matplotlib repository.
-An alternative approach for image comparison tests is to use the `~matplotlib.testing.decorators.check_figures_equal` decorator, which should be used to decorate a function taking two `Figure` parameters and draws the same images on the figures using two different methods (the tested method and the baseline method).
+An alternative approach for image comparison tests is to use the `~matplotlib.testing.decorators.check_figures_equal` decorator, which should be used to decorate a function taking two `.Figure` parameters and draws the same images on the figures using two different methods (the tested method and the baseline method).
 The decorator will arrange for setting up the figures and then collect the drawn results and compare them.